apperph/amazon-ecs-workshop-labs/Lab13: Deploying a Secure Dockerized LAMP Stack with Amazon RDS and AWS Secrets Manager.md

 $env:DB_PASSWORD = "$($secret.password)"
 $env:DB_NAME = "$($secret.dbname)"
 ```
-**5-c.
-Verify Environment Variables**
+  **3. Verify Environment Variables**
   - Verify if the environment variables are correctly set:
 ```bash
 echo $env:DB_HOST
 ```

-## 6. Start Docker Containers
+### Step 5: Start Docker Containers

   - Start the updated stack with the following command:
 ```bash
 docker-compose up -d --build
 ```

-## 7. Test the Setup
+### Step 6: Test the Setup

-**7-a.
-Verify PHP Application**
+  **1. Verify PHP Application**
   - Open ```http://localhost:8080``` in your browser to check if the PHP application is working.

-**7-b.
-Access phpMyAdmin**
+**2. Access phpMyAdmin**

   - Open ```http://localhost:8081``` for phpMyAdmin and log in with:
     - Host: The RDS endpoint
     - Username: admin
     - Password: The stored password

-## 8. Cleanup
+## Step 7: Cleanup

-**8-a.
-Stop and Remove Containers**
+  **1. Stop and Remove Containers**
   - Run the following command to stop and remove containers:
 ```bash
 docker-compose down -v
 ```

-**8-b.
-Delete AWS Resources**
+  **2. Delete AWS Resources**
   - Delete the RDS instance.
   - Remove the secret from AWS Secrets Manager.

 __________________________________________________________
 This concludes the lab exercise.
 If you have any questions or need further assistance, please consult AWS documentation or reach out to your administrator.